Human freedom, compassion, musical statements

 - Chris Bakriges

 The Great American Songbook Concert Series continues at Memorial Hall on Saturday, September 20, beginning at 8PM.
 The monthly series began last month to call attention to and aid charitable organizations in and around the Deerfield Valley.
-Last month's show collected two thousand dollars for the West River Habitat for Humanity.
-September's program is a benefit for Jessica's Closet, a program that provides high fashion clothing for proms and other special events to those who cannot afford the apparel.
+Last month's show collected several thousand dollars for the West River Habitat for Humanity.
+September's program is a benefit for the Pettee Memorial Library in Wilmington while proceeds from the October 11 concert is dedicated to Jessica's Closet, a program that provides high fashion clothing for proms and other special events to those who cannot afford the apparel.

 Avery Sharpe is an alumnae of Archie Shepp, Art Blakey and the Jazz Messengers, and McCoy Tyner.
+Avery is also an Artist Associate in Jazz Bass, and Jazz Coach at Williams College as well as faculty Advisor for the Williams Gospel Choir and affiliated faculty for Africana Studies.
 Gary Smith has worked with Harlem's Sultans of Swing and Duke Jordan.
 Ace Leonard is a Vermont legend who learned to play from watching Charlie Parker on NYC's 52nd Street.
+John Stowell is a unique guitarist who has recording and performance credits with Milt Jackson, Lionel Hampton, Art Farmer, Conte Condoli, Herb Ellis, Bill Watrous, Mundell Lowe, George Cables, Billy Higgins, Billy Hart, Richie Cole, Paul Horn, Tom Harrrell, Don Thompson, Dave Liebman, and many others

 Memorial Hall is located on 14 W. Main Street in Wilmington.
 All concerts start at 8 PM and tickets are freewill donations available the evening of the program.